 To help you better understand the difference between the two of them, think of a computer with multiple hard drives.

-In this analogy, the computer is your root domain, the hard drives are your subdomains, and the folders on each hard drive are your subdirectories.
+In this analogy, the computer is your main domain, the hard drives are your subdomains, and the folders on each hard drive are your subdirectories.

 So, Which One Is Better For SEO?